Sales assets your team will actually use

 Real cost: You’re producing content no one trusts.

-Your one-pagers make perfect sense to the champion.
+Your one-pagers look great to the champion.

 But the CFO, CTO, VP of Ops?